 - Yusmarg is closed for tourists in the winter.
 Before making plans to visit Yusmarg, make sure the stay facilities have opened for the summer.

-Map of Yusmarg to Srinagar and Pahalgam
+Map of Yusmarg to Srinagar and Yusmarg to Pahalgam

 More ideas for your offbeat travel plans for Kashmir